 |---|---|---|

-🟢 Rule: Many British words end in -re, while American versions end in -er.
+Rule: British English often ends these words in -re, while American English uses -er.

 | American English | British English | Example Sentence |